Fall Term Schedule

 |

 This course is for master's students that have made arrangements with a faculty member to complete readings and discussion in a particular subject in their field of study.
 The Digital Health Innovation (DHI) Program is an elective experience designed for those looking to understand collaborative innovation in digital healthcare.
 It is currently supported by the Department of Pediatrics and the UR Health Lab, and includes learners with nursing, physician, and data science backgrounds.
 The DHI has two phases.
 The first involves two weeks of interactive sessions focused on three questions: 1) What is Digital Health?
 2) How does Digital Health Exist in Academia?
 3) How Can One Become an Entrepreneur?
 Sessions are presented in a variety of formats by expert faculty from across the medical center, university, and industry partners (i.e., anesthesiology, pediatrics, psychiatry, nursing, data & computer science, business, ethics).
 Covered topics are displayed in the below figure.
 This experience is followed by a longitudinal mentored project in one area of interest.
 The program allows for projects to take one of several forms: traditional research project, clinically focused quality improvement, or entrepreneurial focused proof of concept.
 Technical and clinical mentors are paired with learners during the first 2-4 months of the project based on their skills and interest.
-This year’s program will begin in September 2025.
+This year’s program will be September 21st- October 2nd.
 Interested graduate students should get a signed departmental research contract with Heather Reyes prior to registering for the course.

 |